-The Asian Students Association promotes Asian culture and traditions as well as the contributions of Asian-Americans, and coordinates a series of events throughout the year.
+The Asian Students Association promotes Asian culture and traditions as well as the contributions of Asian-Americans and coordinates a series of events throughout the year.

 The Whittier College Dance Team is an organization on campus that strives to incorporate and exhibit student creativity in the form of movement.
 They perform at school-wide events throughout the fall and spring semesters.
 The team recently started putting together an annual dance concert that takes place sometime between late January and early February to showcase dance talent and performances from both on- and off-campus organizations and individuals.

-The purpose of Drama Club is to offer a meeting space for students interested in theater and dramatic arts.
-Drama club hosts workshops and provide resources to improve performance, research, design, directing and technical skills to the student body.
+The purpose of the Drama Club is to offer a meeting space for students interested in theater and dramatic arts.
+The Drama Club hosts workshops and provides resources to improve the performance, research, design, directing, and technical skills of the student body.
 Drama club aims to be inclusive to all.

 The Math Club, a chapter of the Mathematical Association of America, was established to provide a network of acquaintances for those involved in or interested in mathematics, to advance the interests of the members in the areas of mathematics, and to provide assistance to the Whittier College community in said areas.